 As smartwatches become less reliant on your smartphone, pairing them up with headphones makes more and more sense.
-The Apple Watch can already play music, track your exercise and even pay for things in your local store.
+They can already play music, track your exercise and even pay for things in your local store.
 Give it a good pair of Bluetooth headphones and you're good to go.
-The only thing that's missing is LTE!
+If you have LTE, you can even stream to the watch.

 Essential Reading: Best Bluetooth headphones for running